 We are a reader-supported site and receive compensation from purchases made through links in this post.

 Unique grad gift ideas for 2021 grads

 Zipper pouches are a great way for your college student to store make-up, charging cables, earphones, or other valuables inside a backpack or a dresser drawer.

 These gorgeous pendant necklaces are available in rose quartz, lapis lazuli, coral jade, and grass agate.
 The pendant has a cylinder with room for a message of love and encouragement.

 One major design flaw with the weirdly elevated XL twin beds found in most freshman dorms is the lack of a nightstand to store glasses, phone, headphones, etc. The flap of this felt pouch slips underneath the mattress and will keep your teen’s essentials close at hand.
 Available in two sizes.

 Light up loved ones’ lives—across town or across the world—with these in-sync lamps.
 Buy a pair and, when you touch your lamp, their lamp lights up in the same glow, sending a little “thinking of you” to a far away loved one.

 Dorm room organization is a challenge for even the most organized student.
-With a travel cord roll, your teen can easily pack and untangle their electronics cords to throw in a backpack or for weekend trips home.
+With a travel cord roll, your teen can easily pack and untangle their electronics cords to keep in a desk or throw in a backpack for weekend trips home.

 What is it about a pair of socks that makes it so easy to misplace one?
 Sock Island is alive and well and living in dorm laundry rooms.
 With these Pima cotton socks, there will be no mistake as to whom they belong.
 Personalize them with an initial, a phrase, or a name.
 In grey or black.